How to Use Experience to Fuel Leadership Development

 Start with these 3 fundamental truths about leadership experience:

 - Experience matters, because leaders are made, not born.
 The most valuable experiences push you out of your comfort zone, stretch your skills, and challenge your abilities.
 Though nobody wants to spend their entire career in a constant state of discomfort, the most worthwhile leadership development usually comes with a dose of discomfort.
-Making worthwhile change is rarely easy.
+Making worthwhile changes is rarely easy, and requires intentional effort.

 - Experience is the past, present, and future at once.
 An experience is not a one-time phenomenon.
 You can relive past experiences, reflect on them, and discover new insights.
 Your past experiences can help you navigate your present experiences, and your current experiences may prompt you to re-examine past experiences for new lessons.
 Future experiences don’t merely happen to you.
 You can shape them, consciously seeking out opportunities to grow as a leader.

-- Self-awareness, which includes what Lead 4 Success calls leadership wisdom, leadership reputation, leadership identity, and leadership brand.
+- Self-awareness, which includes leadership wisdom, leadership reputation, leadership identity, and leadership brand.

 - Communication, which includes active listening, gathering feedback, delivering feedback, and communicating your vision.

 - Influence, which includes the distinct skills of political savvy, self-promotion, building and maintaining trust, and leveraging networks.

 Why these 4 skills?
 First, there’s a lot of research that finds these 4 skills are closely linked to effective leadership — not only for people at the peak of their careers, but for leaders of any age.
 (That’s also why they’re the focus in our fundamental leadership skills course, Lead 4 Success®.)